 GLOBAL MARKETS-Asian shares hit 4-month high as U.S., China recoveries gather pace

-TOKYO/NEW YORK, July 3 (Reuters) - Asian shares rallied to a four-month high on Friday on robust U.S. payrolls data and a brisk pickup in Chinese service sector activity but a surge in coronavirus cases in the United States kept a lid on further risk-taking.
+TOKYO, July 3 (Reuters) - Asian shares rallied to a four-month high on Friday on robust U.S. payrolls data and a brisk pickup in Chinese service sector activity, but a surge in coronavirus cases in the United States kept a lid on stronger gains.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.5%, reaching their highest level since late February, while Japan's Nikkei rose 0.4%.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.66%, reaching the highest level since late February, while Japan's Nikkei .N225 rose 0.40%.

-Mainland Chinese shares, which were among the best performers over the past month, extended gains, with the Shanghai composite index hitting a high last seen in April 2019.
+Mainland Chinese shares, which were among the best performers over the past month, extended gains, with the Shanghai composite index .SSEC hitting a high last seen in April 2019..SS

-China's services sector expanded at the fastest pace in over a decade in June, the Caixin/Markit services Purchasing Managers' Index (PMI) showed, as the easing of coronavirus-related lockdown measures revised consumer demand.
+China's services sector expanded at the fastest pace in over a decade in June, the Caixin/Markit services Purchasing Managers' Index (PMI) showed, as the easing of coronavirus-related lockdown measures revived consumer demand.

+Factory surveys earlier in the week had also shown momentum in China is building, though companies are still shedding jobs.

 "Recovery in China's domestic demand is accelerating, even though the external demand is still weak.
 Thus investors are shifting to domestic-demand oriented sectors," said Wang Shenshen, senior strategist at Mizuho Securities in Tokyo.

+Brokerage shares .CSI399707 were leading the gains in China on hopes of further capital market reform, a move that is in part fuelled, ironically, by Washington's attempt to restrict Chinese firms' access to Wall Street.

-S&P 500 futures were down 0.1% but volumes were lower than usual due to a U.S. markets holiday on Friday for Independence Day.
+S&P 500 futures were down 0.2% ESv1 but volumes were lower than usual due to a U.S. markets holiday on Friday for Independence Day.

 The country's nonfarm payrolls surged by 4.8 million jobs in June, above the average forecast of 3 million jobs in June, thanks to rises in the hard-hit hospitality sectors.